BeagleBoom/DevicePortal/README.md

 The following scheme shows an overview of the authentification process:
 ![Authentication Process Scheme](docs/auth_process.png "Authentication Process Scheme")

+##TLS Authentification
+The BBDP (BeagleBoom Device Portal) uses for it's BeagleBoom API communication a secure tls connection with client authentification.
+When the BeagleBoom connects to the device Portal, the portal sends it's certificate to the device.
+The BeagleBoom verifies it (it's deposited into it's config file) and sends it's own certificate (which is signed by the Device Protal certificate) to the device Portal.
+The BeagleBoom's certificate also contains a serial number.
+This serial number is used to assign it with your oAuth registration data.

+You can read more about nodejs client authentification on https://engineering.circle.com/https-authorized-certs-with-node-js-315e548354a2

 # Requirements
 * vServer/Root Server with
     * Node.js (v.10+)